 The reported values of calcium, alkalinity, and magnesium are listed in the table, for each salt brand and the recommended range/value is included in the bottom.
 These are approximate values, not absolute.
 The first thing I noted was that all of the best aquarium salt mixes compared here post appropriate levels of each of the three water parameters: calcium, alkalinity, and magnesium.

 A few of the salt mixes have standard ranges below the recommended levels.
 These are noted (in red).
 I don’t expect the fact that a few drifted slightly below my previously noted ideal range to be meaningful.
 I doubt there are any data, anywhere, to suggest those levels are demonstrably less effective than the rest of the mixes.

 So while you may be inclined to make a decision based on that (and you might as well, you don’t have a lot of other information to go on), I also encourage you to not to over-react in the event the salt you are currently using (or intended to use) is on the low end of the list here for any of these values.

 A few aquarium salt mix conclusions

-- I would feel comfortable purchasing and using any of the above reef salt mix options for a tank with mushrooms, zoanthids, soft corals, LPS corals or SPS corals
+- I would feel comfortable purchasing and use any of the above reef salt brand options for a tank with mushrooms, zoanthids, soft corals, LPS corals or SPS corals

 - If I was dosing one or more of those nutrients into my reef tank, and I knew how quickly my tank depleted those nutrients, I would use it as one additional factor into calculating the cost (or cost savings) of one salt versus another.